ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     described in {{request-instance}}.
     OPTIONAL.

-This non-normative example shows an instance identifier along side an issued access token.
+The following non-normative example shows an instance identifier along side an issued access token.

 ~~~ json
 {